-Never peel, simply scrub clean.
-Do not expose to light as the tubers will darken and lose flavor.
-Saute crosnes briefly in butter and garlic for a side dish.
-Boil apple cider vinegar, sugar, cinnamon and fennel seeds then pour cleaned crosnes and refrigerate to store until pickled.
-Cook crosnes with stock and diced potatoes until tender, then blend and finish soup with cream and cognac.
-Saute crosnes with sliced sunchokes and diced Italian peppers until tender, then toss with fresh rigatoni pasta and cheese.
+Crosnes should be scrubbed clean before consumption, peeling is unnecessary.
+Do not expose the Crosne to light as the tubers will darken and lose some of its flavor.
+Saute Crosnes briefly in butter and garlic for a side dish.
+Boil apple cider vinegar, sugar, cinnamon and fennel seeds then pour over cleaned Crosnes and refrigerate to store until pickled.
+Cook Crosnes with stock and diced potatoes until tender, then blend and finish soup with cream and cognac.
+Saute Crosnes with sliced sunchokes and diced Italian peppers until tender, then toss with fresh rigatoni pasta and cheese.
 To store, refrigerate in a plastic bag up to one week.

-Native to Japan and China, Crosne was introduced into Europe in the 1880s.
-The edible vegetable was so named because it was first cultivated in France near Crosne, the home town of Monsieur Pailleux of Crosnes, the individual credited for being the first to take the vegetable to Europe.
-Also called Chinese artichoke, Japanese artichoke, knot root and chorogi, Crosne has recently been experiencing a renaissance in the United States as a sought-after item in the restaurant world.
+Native to Japan and China, Crosnes were introduced into Europe in the 1880s.
+Named because it was first cultivated in France near Crosne, the home town of Monsieur Pailleux of Crosnes, the individual credited for being the first to take the vegetable to Europe.
+Crosnes have recently experienced a resurgence in the United States as a sought-after item in the restaurant world.
 The bushy, dark green plant is a hardy, tuberous-rooted perennial and forms numerous fibrous roots that have attached spiral pearly-white tubers.

 Recipes that include Crosne.
 One is easiest, three is harder.